Adrian Geigle

 How Do I Get Into a Tournament?

-This is where it gets interesting, because there are two different registration methods — and knowing them can be crucial:
+This is where it gets interesting, because there are two different registration methods — and which one applies depends on the tournament category:

 You can register solo first and add your partner later.
-Your registration already counts as a team entry — at first-come-first-serve tournaments, this secures your spot.
+Your registration only counts as confirmed once both players have accepted.

 Popular tournaments sell out within hours.
 Set up a tournament alert on PadelFinder.io and get notified by email as soon as new tournaments are listed.